tilatrivia/truman-kautzman-com/content/articles/inspiration/index.md

 ## Mary Blair

 Mary Blair was an influential modernist artist who worked directly with Walt Disney to give his films and theme park attractions incredible visuals.
 Think "Its a Small World," that's her visual style.
 Modernist art has unfortunately been often resigned to children's content.
 I think it is the fun side of the otherwise stoic mid-century modern style.
 I find her bold use of color and shape to be creative and interesting.
-Perhaps this site uses some of those ideas.
-Learn more about Mary Blare [here](https://magicofmaryblair.com/mary-blair-gallery/).
+You'll see some Mary Blair in how I designed this site.

 {{< box title="More About Mary Blair" class="bg-blue-light mt-4" >}}
     {{< buttons >}}